Ubiquiti-App/UCRM-plugins/plugins/quickbooks-online/README.md

 This plugin handles import of your [UCRM](https://ucrm.ubnt.com/) customers, payments and invoices to [QuickBooks Online](https://quickbooks.intuit.com/online/).

+## About UCRM data integration
+- The UCRM data are the single source of truth, the plugin only pushes data from UCRM to QuickBooks.
+- On first run, all clients, payments and invoices are pushed to QuickBooks.
+- All following runs only pushes the newly created entities (i.e. new clients, new payments and new invoices with higher ID than the last).

 ## How to configure the plugin
 #### 1) QuickBooks - Create App
 - Create developer account at [Intuit Developer](https://developer.intuit.com/) site.